 1964 Comedian Bert Lahr has his final Broadway opening night in Foxy, a musical based on Ben Johnson's Volpone, but relocated to the California Gold Rush.
 Lyrics are by Johnny Mercer.
 Also in the cast are Larry Blyden and the young John Davidson.
 The show, which tried out in a remote Canadian mining down, manages only a 72-performance run at the Ziegfeld Theatre.

-1989 Pauline Collins stars on Broadway at the Booth Theatre as Shirley Valentine opens.
-The one-character play by Willy Russell will earn a Tony nomination while its star wins the Tony, the Drama Desk, and the Outer Critics Circle Award.
+1989 Pauline Collins stars on Broadway at the Booth Theatre as Shirley Valentine.
+The one-character play by Willy Russell earns a Tony nomination for Best Play, while its star wins the Tony, the Drama Desk, and the Outer Critics Circle Award.

-2002 Edward Albee's controversial play The Goat, Or Who Is Sylvia? begins previews today.
-Telling the story of a man whose attraction for the ungulant of the title destroys his marriage, the drama goes on to win the Tony Award as Best Play.
+2002 Edward Albee's controversial play The Goat, Or Who Is Sylvia? begins previews at the Golden Theatre.
+Bill Pullman and Mercedes Ruehl star in the drama about a man whose attraction for the ungulant of the title destroys his marriage.
+It wins the Tony Award for Best Play later that year.

 2011 Following their 2009 Broadway production of Exit the King, Australian theatre company Belvoir returns to New York with an adaptation of Nikolai Gogol's The Diary of a Madman, starring Geoffrey Rush.
 Performed at the Brooklyn Academy of Music, the production reunites Rush with his Exit the King director Neil Armfield.